A general formula for the index of depth stability of edge ideals: Graph parallelization

 \begin{proof} By Lemma \ref{cover}, $Z = p^{-1}(D)$ for some minimal cover $D$ of $G_U$.
 Since $U - D$ is a maximal independent set in $U$, we can extend $U - D$ to a maximal independent set in $V$.
 The complement of this set is a minimal cover $C$ of $G$.
 It is clear that $D = C \cap U$.
 Since $a_i = 0$ for $i \not\in U$, we have

 \end{proof}

 Let $G$ be a connected bipartite graph with bipartition $(A,B)$.
-Let $\a$ be a solution of the system ($*$) in Section 1.
-Applying Lemma \ref{size} to ($*$), we can see that $G^\a$ has only two minimal covers of smallest possible size if $\a$ is a solution of ($*$).
+Let $\a \neq 0$ be a solution of the system ($*$) in Section 1.
+Applying Lemma \ref{size} to ($*$), we can see that $G^\a$ has only two minimal covers of smallest possible size.
 Such a minimal cover is called a {\it minimum cover}.
-In this case, $G^\a$ belongs to the following well known class of graphs.
+In this case, $G^\a$ belongs to the following well-known class of graphs.

 A connected graph is called {\em matching-covered} (or 1--extendable graph) if it is not an isolated vertex and every edge is contained in a perfect matching \cite{Lo2,LP}.